 - Males are larger than females but both sexes have upper and lower tusks

 - They feed mainly on grass, roots, bark, fruit and berries but will sometimes eat insects, worms and dead animals

 - Warthogs are found in sub-Saharan Africa

 - They are active in the day and hide away at night, most often in burrows that have been made by aardvarks

 - Mother warthogs nurse and care for their offspring until they are about 21 weeks of age, at which point they have to fend for themselves

-- They can be seen in Tsavo exhibit, near the Diamond Jubilee Quarter
+- They can be seen in the zoo’s Tsavo exhibit, near its Diamond Jubilee Quarter